GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/abilities-and-effects.md

 - Affect the game for a specified duration
 - Often include phrases like "for this phase" or "for this attack"
 - Persist beyond the resolution of the ability that created them
+- Examples:
-- Example: "This unit gets +2/+2 for this phase."
+  - "This unit gets +2/+2 for this phase."
+  - "Until the end of the turn, your opponent cannot play events."
+  - "For the rest of the game, your units have Overwhelm 1."

 ### B.2.
 Delayed Effects
 - Created when an ability indicates a future timing point or condition
 - Resolve automatically after their specified timing point or condition occurs
+- Examples:
-- Example: "At the start of your next turn, draw a card."
+  - "At the start of your next turn, draw a card."
+  - "At the end of this phase, deal 1 damage to each unit."
+  - "The next time you play a unit this turn, reduce its cost by 2."

 ### B.3.
 Replacement Effects
 - Replace part or all of the standard resolution of a triggering condition
 - Indicated by the words "instead" or "would"
+- Examples:
-- Example: "If this unit would be defeated, instead heal all damage from it."
+  - "If this unit would be defeated, instead heal all damage from it."
+  - "If you would draw a card, instead look at the top 2 cards of your deck and put one into your hand and the other on the bottom of your deck."
+  - "The first time each turn that you would gain Force, instead gain that much Force plus 1."

 ## C. Resolving Abilities and Effects
 - Resolve abilities in the order they are written